The Short Definition

 An eruv (literally "mixture") is a halachic perimeter that converts what would otherwise be a public domain into a permitted-carrying domain on Shabbos.
-The Jerusalem eruv — Eruv Hair Yerushalayim — is one of the oldest continuously-maintained eruvin in the world and is maintained by the Rabbanut Yerushalayim, covering nearly all developed Jerusalem.
-Note that some chareidi poskim do not rely on the city eruv; families should follow the guidance of their own rav.
+The Jerusalem eruv — Eruv Hair Yerushalayim — is maintained by the Rabbanut Yerushalayim and covers nearly all developed Jerusalem.

 For a family with young children, the eruv is not optional — without it, no stroller on Shabbos, no tallis bag, no food to a Shabbos meal at a friend's house.
 A functioning eruv makes frum family travel practical.